Aqrabi

 ‘Aqrabi (عقربي ‘Aqrabī), or the Aqrabi Sheikhdom (مشيخة العقربي Mashyakhat al-‘Aqrabī), was a state in the British Aden Protectorate, the Federation of Arab Emirates of the South, and its successor, the Federation of South Arabia.
 Its capital was Bir Ahmad.
 The state was abolished in 1967 with the independence of the People's Republic of South Yemen.
 The area is now part of the Republic of Yemen.

-This tribe had a high reputation for courage.

 Geography

 The Aqrabi inhabited the coast-line from Bir Ahmad to Ras Amran; inland their territory extended to an undefined point between Bir Ahmed and Wahat.
 Their only town, or rather village, was that of Bir Ahmad.

 History

 The `Aqrabi sheikhs became independent from the Sultans of Lahej about the year 1770.
 An engagement was concluded in 1839 with their Shaikh, Haidara Medhi, after the capture of Aden, and it was adhered to until the date of the third attack upon the fortress in July 1840.
 Thenceforward for many years their attitude was one of hostility.
 In 1850 they murdered a seaman of the Auckland.
 This necessitated the blockade of the port of Bir Ahmed, which continued for several years, and friendly relations with the tribe were not resumed till 1857, when the Shaikh of the Aqrabi tribe renewed his professions of peace and good will.

 In 1858 Shaikh Haidara Mehdi resigned the Shaikship and was succeeded by his son Abdulla.
 In 1863 an agreement was made with him, by which he engaged not to sell, mortgage, or give for occupation, save to the British Government, any portion of the peninsula of little Aden.
 In return he was to receive an immediate payment of 3,000 dollars, and a monthly stipend of 30 dollars.

 These terms were not considered entirely satisfactory by Her Majesty s Government, and the Resident was instructed to treat for the complete and unreserved acquisition of the peninsula.
 After tedious negotiations, which were further protracted by the necessity of investigating the claims of Other tribes to this territory, the purchase was concluded on 2 April 1869 for a sum of 30,000 dollars, the stipend of the Shaikh being at the same time raised to 40 dollars a month.

 The animosity, always latent, between the Abdali and Aqrabi, broke out in 1887, and in August of that year the Abdali besieged Bir Ahmed in a desultory fashion.
 Eventually, as the British limits at Al Hiswa were disturbed, the Resident intervened; the Abdali evacuated Aqrabi territory, and peace was restored on 6 September.